-We used the Jensen-Shannon distance metric (the square root of the Jensen-Shannon divergence) to quantify the distance between pairs of replicate measurements at a site.
-This distance ranges from 0 (identical amino-acid preferences) to 1 (completely different amino-acid preferences).
-To quantify experimental noise at a site, we calculated the root-mean-square of the Jensen-Shannon distance for all pairwise comparisons among replicate measurements on the same homolog, and termed this quantity $RMSD{within}$.
-Sites with large $RMSD{within}$ have high experimental noise (Fig. 3).
-We defined an analogous statistic, $RMSD{between}$, to quantify the distance in preferences between homologs by calculating the root-mean-square of the Jensen-Shannon distance for all pairwise comparisons between replicates of PR/1934 and replicates of Aichi/1968.
+We used the Jensen-Shannon distance metric (the square root of the Jensen-Shannon divergence) to quantify the distance between the 20-dimensional vectors of amino-acid preferences for each pair of replicate measurements at each site.
+This distance ranges from zero (identical amino-acid preferences) to one (completely different amino-acid preferences).
+To quantify experimental noise at a site, we calculated the root-mean-square of the Jensen-Shannon distance for all pairwise comparisons among replicate measurements on the same homolog, and termed this quantity $RMSD{within}$ .
+Sites with large $RMSD{within}$ have high experimental noise.
+We defined an analogous statistic, $RMSD{between}$ , to quantify the distance in preferences between homologs by calculating the root-mean-square of the Jensen-Shannon distance for all pairwise comparisons between replicates of PR/1934 and replicates of Aichi/1968.
+Figure 3 shows the values of these statistics for example sites.

 The fact that we had data from two independent sets of experiments on the Aichi/1968 NP (the current study and previous study) enabled us to perform a control analysis by calculating $RMSD{between}$ and $RMSD{within}$ for the replicates from these two experiments.
-As an additional control to gauge the extent of amino-acid preference differences between non-homologous proteins, we also calculated $RMSD{between}$ and $RMSD{within}$ for our experiments on PR/1934 NP and our previous study on HA.
+As an additional control to gauge the extent of amino-acid preference differences between non-homologous proteins, we also calculated $RMSD{between}$ and $RMSD{within}$ for our experiments on Aichi/1968 NP and our previous study on HA (note that because NP and HA are non-homologous, they cannot be meaningfully aligned, so this control comparison simply pairs each site in NP with the corresponding residue number in HA).